Learn, Reflect, and Serve

 The doctoral program of the Barry University School of Social Work operates within the context of the mission of Barry University and the mission of the School of Social Work.
 The program seeks to produce educators, researchers, administrators and advanced practitioners capable of demonstrating the capacity for conceptually and theoretically framing, investigating, and analyzing complex systems, social problems, human behaviors, and intervention outcomes.
 The goals of the program further strive to assure the promotion of social justice in ways that assist individuals, families, groups, communities, and larger societies in maximizing their potential and well-being.

+The program will be accepting applications beginning in the fall of 2016 for admission to the 2017 cohort.
 We invite interested candidates to visit the website and learn more about our Ph.D. program, its faculty and current students.

 Walter J. Pierce Ph.D.